A celebration of life tailored to you and your loved one

 You might have already chosen a funeral director or you might be looking for your celebrant first, either way, these are the steps from finding your celebrant to your final ceremony.

 Finding the celebrant who is right for you.
 Read my website, give me a call, drop me an email.
 I am happy to chat to see if I am the right match for you and if I can bring to life what you are hoping for.
+If I’m not right for you, I will try to help you find someone who is.

 If you are having a full funeral, I will liaise with your chosen Funeral Director.